San Jose Personal Injury Lawyer

 - Dog bites.
 California holds dog owners strictly liable for bites.
 You don’t have to prove that the owner knew the dog was dangerous, as establishing ownership can be sufficient.

 - Catastrophic injuries.
-Brain injuries, spinal cord damage, and severe burns, these are all cases that require a more in-depth review.
+Brain injuries, spinal cord damage, and severe burns are all cases that require a more in-depth review.
 We account for future medical care, lost earning capacity, and the lifetime impact of the injury, not just the immediate bills you have incurred.

 - Premises liability.
 Property owners owe visitors a duty to maintain reasonably safe conditions.
 Slip and falls, pool accidents, and Airbnb and short-term rental injuries all fall under this category.